Becheler/Becheler.github.io/my_collections/_posts/2022-01-14-four-quartets.md

 It is still amazing to me how we can use present information to get a glimpse of a distant past.
 Because all the livings are related to LUCA, we do share some similarities.

-Some can obvious: most plants are green, while most animals breathe.
+Some can be obvious: most plants are green, while most animals breathe.
 Some are tricky: a whale has fins, like a salmon, but are warm blooded and produce milk, like us.

 Other similitudes, the most spellbinding to me, are invisible to the naked eye: some resemblance in the